Unity-Technologies/ml-agents/docs/Python-API.md

     observations = brainInfo.vector_observations
     ```

-    Note that if you have more than one Brain in the Academy's `Broadcast Hub`, you
+    Note that if you have more than one LearningBrain in the scene, you
     must provide dictionaries from Brain names to arrays for `action`, `memory`
     and `value`.
 For example: If you have two Learning Brains named `brain1` and
     `brain2` each with one Agent taking two continuous actions, then you can